Private Roy Phipps

 FAMILY LIFE

 Roy Phipps was born 5 July 1893 in Murwillumbah, the only child of Thomas Wellington & Lillian May Phipps.
-He was a telephonist in the Murwillumbah Post officer when he decided to enlist on 5th January 1915
+(His second Christian name, which he was using on his attestation was not registered with NSWBDM) He was a telephonist in the Murwillumbah Post officer when he decided to enlist on 5th January 1915

 25TH INFANTRY BATTALION